corelight/bro-shellshock/README.md

 Support
 -------

-This script currently supports Bro 2.3 and 2.4.
-Reach out to us at info@broala.com if this script is giving you trouble on any supported version of Bro.
+This script currently supports Bro 2.3, 2.4, and 2.5.
+Please file a ticket if this script is giving you trouble on any supported version of Bro.

 Demo
 ----